Carmen Rivera: Early life and education

 Rivera's parents were both born in Puerto Rico and came to the United States when they were about 8 years old.
 Rivera was born in New York City on October 1, 1964.
 Her parents, who learned English upon coming to the United States, did not teach Rivera Spanish and she did not learn the language until college.
 It was fluency in the language that allowed her to access the stories within her Spanish-speaking family.

 Rivera holds a BA from New York University in economics and Latin American Literature.
 From a young age, Rivera loved to write and often took classes at the Puerto Rican Travelling Theatre.
 This led her to return to New York University to pursue her MA.
 She created her own course of study consisting of playwrighting, Latin American theatre, and educational theatre.

 Professional career

 Rivera has enjoyed both domestic and international success for many of her pieces.
-One of her first and most successful plays, La Gringa explores the Rivera's own feelings regarding the Puerto Rican diaspora and her own feelings of duality as a New York-born Puerto Rican.
+One of her first and most successful plays, La Gringa which has run Off Broadway for 28 consecutive years, explores the Rivera's own feelings regarding the Puerto Rican diaspora and her own feelings of duality as a New York-born Puerto Rican.
 Many of her other pieces reflect the Puerto Rican diaspora, a narrative she is personally interested in exploring.

 In 2003, Rivera and husband Cándido Tirado founded Educational Play Productions, a production company that bring plays into New York Public Schools.
 They continue to serve as co-directors.
-Outside of her continued work as a playwright, Rivera is a Teacher Artist with the Manhattan Theatre Club, Arts Connections and Teachers and Writers.
+Outside of her continued work as a playwright, Rivera is a Teacher Artist with the Manhattan Theatre Club, Arts Connections and Teachers and writers.

 Rivera is also a member of the Dramatists Guild, the Theatre Communications Group, NALIP (the National Association of Latino Independent Producers) and Sigma Delta Pi (inducted June 1986).